zcammack/Hotel_California/README.md

 Requirements

-1. Use the Ruby on Rails framework.
+X 1.
+Use the Ruby on Rails framework.

-2. Your models must:
+X 2.
+Your models must:

 • Include at least one has_many, at least one belongs_to, and at least two has_many :through relationships